Which Beast are You?

 But you do not want to read about the internal machinations of the Wingerworth Writers’ Association.
 You want, I hope, to read the happenings in my life.

-Ten days was my last effort.
+Ten days ago was my last effort.
 I went to the quiz night with Cyril.
 He was lovely all night.
 I did not answer many questions.
 Peter, Cyril’s friend was a teacher in a comprehensive school and Rosy was a GP.
 We came second.
 I suspected I knew a few of the answers but I was a little afraid to speak out because the three of them took it all so seriously.

-It is a sorry state of the country that a woman has to thing about things like that.
+It is a sorry state of the country that a woman has to think about things like that.
 That there are still men who feel a woman’s place is in the home, subservient to a man.

 He drove me home.
 My children were in and I told him I could not invite him in.
 All the attention he would get from them would be off putting.
 “That is fine,” he said with a half-smile.
 “I did not really expect to.
 I enjoyed tonight, thanks for filling in.”